nspcc-dev/neo-go/docs/stateroots.md

 To run state validation service on your network you need to:
  * set state validation node keys in `RoleManagement` contract
- * configure and run appropriate number of state validation nodes with keys specified in `RoleManagement` contract
+ * configure and run an appropriate number of state validation nodes with the keys specified in `RoleManagement` contract